niftools/blender_niftools_addon/docs/user/features/iosettings/iosettings.rst

 --------------
 .. _iosettings-combineshapes:

-Select this option if you want all parts of a nif file to be imported as a single multi-part object. this is useful for keeping nifs organized when they contain several parts.
+Select this option if you want all parts of a nif file to be imported as a single multi-part object.
+This is useful for keeping nifs organized when they contain several parts.
 As well as allowing for easier exporting of the nif.

 Combine Vertices
 ----------------